-Our backlog includes orders for large systems, such as our horizontal diffusion furnaces, with system prices of up to and in excess of \$1.0 million, depending on the system configuration, options and any special requirements of the customer.
+Our backlog includes orders for large systems, such as our horizontal diffusion furnaces, with system prices of up to and in excess of \$1.0 million, depending on the system configuration, options and any other configuration requirements of the customer.
 Some orders include multiple systems.
 Because our orders are typically subject to cancellation or delay by the customer, our backlog at any particular point in time is not necessarily representative of actual sales for succeeding periods.
 Our financial position and results of operations could be materially and adversely affected should any large systems order be canceled prior to shipment or not be accepted by the customer.
-Cancellations may result in inventory that we may not be able to sell or reuse if those products have been tailored for a specific customer's requirements and cannot then be sold without significant incremental cost.
+Cancellations may result in inventory that we may not be able to quickly resell.
 We have experienced cancellations in the past.
 We cannot provide any assurance that we will realize revenue or profit from our backlog.